 Though the baby had a crib, it was napping on a king-size bed that afternoon, said the baby's uncle Jeff Mozer.
 Without any warning, the dog attacked the baby, he said.
 The boy's father was at work when the attack occurred, Jeff said.
 Justin Mozer Senior kept a pit bull in the backyard for protection, Jeff explained.
 Both dogs were taken into custody by Fayette County Animal Control at the owner's request, reports the Herald-Leader.
 Jeff said the baby's parents are inconsolable.

 Jeff Mozer said Justin Mozer had owned the Jack Russell for six or seven years.
 "The dog has been around my baby and other babies in the family.
-There has never been any reason for alarm."1/19/08: Family Dog Kills Infant
+There has never been any reason for alarm."

 Jeff Mozer said his brother bought the family home at Seven Pines Drive, near Versailles Road and Alexandria Drive, about a year ago and was remodeling it.